 As we were the first university to deploy converged mobile devices to an entire entering class of students, the research opportunities for our faculty as significant.
 We are however building upon decades of research from other universities that have investigated programs involving one-to-one computing (laptops), iPods, mobile phones, and/or classroom interaction systems in academically focused ways.
 Gauging from the interest other institutions, corporations, and researchers have shown, we expect Fellows to have ample opportunity for publication and presentation at the national and international level.
 We also regularly receive requests from doctoral candidates and faculty at other institutions who are seeking to partner with us in research regarding the ACU Connected program.
 A number of externally-funded grant opportunities also exist that may be of interest to our faculty.
 Partnerships such as these would be eligible and encouraged under the Fellows program.
 Our goal continues to be to elevate Fellows to the level of being viewed as national leaders in their chosen area of research.

 Assistance with proposal development and deployment of assessment instrument will be available through both he Office of Research and Sponsored Programs and the Adams Center for Teaching and Learning.
 We strongly encourage you to apply.
-Questions may be directed to either to George Saltsman (email@example.com) in the Adams Center for Teaching and Learning or to me at firstname.lastname@example.org.
+Questions may be directed to me at email@example.com.

 Applicants who are not selected for Fellows positions may still be offered limited support for projects involving intensive iPhone/iPod touch usage in the classroom and in other academically-focused activities.
 Several summer institutes and lunchtime programs are planned to allow mobile learning researchers to expand their knowledge and further their experimentation ideas.

 Keep up with what's going on in the Adams Center!